 A well-known principle of Bible study is that repetition is among the best forms of emphasis.
 If God states something once, it is important, and if twice, ...

 Peter's first sermon took place on the Day of Pentecost, yet his subject seems to 'fit' the Day of Trumpets.
-Charles Whitaker explains that the fulfillment of Pentecost begins what will be completed in the fulfillment of Trumpets.
+Here is how Pentecost and Trumpets relate.

 Members of God's church usually come home from the Feast of Tabernacles with renewed strength.
 Yet, some fall away each year.
 Here's how to stay the course.

 John Ritenbaugh, using the term "malignant narcissism" (from M. Scott Peck's book "People Of The Lie") to describe the blind Laodicean pride which denies our inherent sinfulness and imperfection by means of clever self-decptive quibblin. . .

 Receive Biblical truth in your inbox—spam-free!
 This daily newsletter provides a starting point for personal study, and gives valuable insight into the verses that make up the Word of God.
 See what over 145,000 subscribers are already receiving.